rosenbjerg/BansheeBlog/README.md

 - Extract everything from the folder `banshee-blog/data/public/admin`, inside the archive, into the `admin`-folder in your public root
 - Extract the folders from `banshee-blog/data/themes`, inside the archive, into your `themes` folder and overwrite

-### Contribution
-Feel free to contribute to this project if you feel like it